spencerldixon/boilerplate/README.md

 - DaisyUI - a themeable component library for TailwindCSS
 - Devise - user authentication
 - Bullet - help kill N+1 queries and unused eager loading
+- Metatags - SEO plugin for Rails with the meta-tags gem

 ## Development